Boiled egg: Scientific background

 The process of cooking an egg causes the proteins within the yolk and albumin to denature and solidify, resulting in a solid egg white and yolk.
 Coagulation (denaturing) of egg white proteins begins in the 55-60 C temperature range, and egg yolks thicken at the slightly higher temperature of 65 C, solidifying at 70 C. As such, the yolk of an egg will never solidify before the white, though in a boiled egg heat will take longer to reach the yolk through the albumin (compared to a fried egg), making this doubly true.
 The process may be reversed through breaking the connections between the proteins, which has been demonstrated through the application of either sodium borohydride or vitamin C.

 Although the white starts coagulating earlier, it also stops denaturing later, at 85 C when it takes on a tender but solid texture.
 As a result, it is difficult to produce an egg with both a solid white and a thickened but non-solid yolk.
+A peeled boiled egg may appear concave or flat on one end due to the presence of an air pocket (or "air cell") that allows a chick from an otherwise fertilized egg to take its first breath before hatching; this occurs more often in older eggs with larger air cells due to a decrease in moisture.